MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow.md

    > [!NOTE]
    > To use both hardcoded text and variables in the field, populate the hardcoded text manually, and use the variables pop-out to insert each variable in the currently selected part of the text.

-1. Set **Text to write** to **This text was written by Power Automate Desktop**.
+1. Set **Text to write** to **This text was written by Power Automate**.
 This action writes the specified text to a text file on the current user's desktop, and sets the filename to the current date.

    This action writes the specified text into a text file.